openziti/ziti-doc/docusaurus/docs/quickstarts/network/hosted.md

 ### Add a Second Public Router

-Routers automatically form a mesh of router links when there's more than one.
-In order for your express-installed router to participate in the mesh it needs a firewall exception to expose its "link listener" on port `10080/tcp`, the default port.
+In order for multiple routers to form transit links, they need a firewall exception to expose the "link listener" port.
+The default port is `10080/tcp`.

 <!-- TODO: link to the new router deployment guide when it's published -->